Desi Namu: Adoption of western calendar

 In earlier times desi namu was recorded according Vikram Samvat calendar but now it is recorded according to the financial year.

 Accounting technique

 Debiting and crediting

 The sides are reversed images of those used in double entry system.
-The left-hand side is known as ‘Jama' (Credit) and theright-hand side is known as 'Udhar' (Debit).
+The left-hand side is known as ‘Jama' (Credit) and the right-hand side is known as 'Udhar' (Debit).

 The first fold (sals) on each side is used for recording the amount and the remaining three are meant for recording the details of the transaction.

 The posting from Rojmel or BethoMel is on the same side of the Ledger. e.g. A has paid Rupees 500.
 This will be recorded on the Jama side of Rojmel.
 In the Khatavahi (Ledger) also, this would be recorded on the Jama side of A's Account.

 In the Khatavahi under Desi Nama only the amount, the Rojmel Pan (folio) number and the tithi (date) are written.
 No details about the transactions are given.